Caswell County Schools: Student demographics

 For the 2010–2011 school year, Caswell County Schools had a total population of 3,012 students and 215.06 teachers on a (FTE) basis.
 This produced a student-teacher ratio of 14.01:1.
 That same year, out of the student total, the gender ratio was 53% male to 47% female.
 The demographic group makeup was: White, 53%; Black, 36%; Hispanic, 7%; American Indian, 0%; and Asian/Pacific Islander, 0% (two or more races: 4%).
 For the same school year, 66.98% of the students received free and reduced-cost lunches.

 Governance

 The primary governing body of Caswell County Schools follows a council–manager government format with a seven-member Board of Education appointing a superintendent to run the day-to-day operations of the system.
 The school system is part of the North Carolina State Board of Education's Fifth District.

-Board of Education
+Board of education

 The seven members of the Board of Education generally meet on the second and fourth Mondays of each month.
 The members are elected by the district to staggered four-year terms.
-As of April 2022, the members of the board are:
+In April 2022, the members of the board were: